top of page

 If priorities change every hour, your day will too.

-Two simple options:
+Two simple options include:

-• A lightweight scoring approach (impact/effort/urgency) for complex trade-offs; Atlassian outlines common prioritisation frameworks you can adapt.
+• A lightweight scoring approach (impact/effort/urgency) for complex trade-offs.
+Atlassian outlines common prioritisation frameworks you can adapt.

 “I can move this up—what should drop or shift as a result?”